 Then, look for long-tail multi-word keyword phrases that meet two criteria:

-Low to moderate monthly search volume in your local market of anywhere from a few dozen monthly searches to a few thousands monthly searches.
-Anything more than that and either the intent may not be clear or the competition is usually too fierce.
+Low to moderate monthly search volume in your local market of anywhere from a few dozen monthly searches to a few thousand monthly searches.
+Anything more than that and either the intent may not be clear, or the competition is usually too fierce.
 Anything less and the keyword phrase may not be worthwhile to build IT lead generation content around.

-Low to moderate degree of competition usually represented on a relative basis.
-In the tool that we use for example, there’s a competition index that goes from 1 to 100.
+Low to moderate degree of competition is usually represented on a relative basis.
+For example, the tool that we use has a competition index that goes from 1 to 100.
 Keyword phrases with a score of 100 are intensely competitive and should only be pursued by very large, elite online brands with millions of inbound links.
-Most of the time, you’ll want to select keyword phrases with a competition index of 50 or less.
+You’ll often want to select keyword phrases with a competition index of 50 or less.

 3. Develop Premium Content Offers

 Now that we know which ideal buyer personas we want to attract and which keyword phrases we’ll want to build around, we’re ready to plan some premium some content offers.
 These offers will form the backbone of your lead gen plans.